sanctitygeorge/containerized-python-microservice-for-employee-attendance/README.md

-#  User Registration & Attendance Microservice
+#  User Attendance Microservice API

 This repository contains a Python-based web application for staff attendance management.
 The application features staff registration, login, attendance marking, and an admin dashboard for managing staff and viewing attendance records.
 This README provides instructions for setting up, developing, containerizing, and deploying the application.